 Utilizing a Mind Map

 Boeing condensed its manual into a 25-foot-long Mind Map.
 This enabled its aeronautical engineers to learn in a few weeks what had previously taken a few years.
 I can’t promise you this type of results.
 But with practice who knows you may be able to do better.

 Retaining Your Mind Map in Memory

-Here are some tips to help you build a strong long-term memory of the
+Here are some tips to help you build a strong long-term memory of the information you are learning: